nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 Server Migration/Upgrade
 ------------------------

-To perform a migration from Enterprise Linux 7 to Enterprise Linux 8, the following steps will have to take place:
+Performing a migration is a multi-step process.
+Typically you are going from one major version of Enterprise Linux (such as 7 or 8) to another (such as 9).
+Regardless of which version you are migrating from, the typical beginning steps are:

-* Enterprise Linux 8 system is installed and enrolled as a client
+* New system is installed and enrolled as a client
-* Enterprise Linux 8 system is added as a replica
+* New system is added as a replica

+The below shows going from EL7 to EL8.
+Similar steps would be taken from EL8 to EL9.

 .. code-block:: shell